EQUITY BANK RECORDS 21% GROWTH IN PROFIT

 About Equity Bank Group

 Equity Bank is the leading inclusive bank in Africa, listed at the Nairobi and Uganda Securities Exchanges.
-It is the largest bank in the region in terms of customer base with over 8.7 million bank accounts which is over 50 % of all bank accounts in Kenya and has presence in Uganda, South Sudan, Rwanda and Tanzania.
+It is the largest bank in the region in terms of customer base with nearly 9 million bank accounts, which is over 50 % of all bank accounts in Kenya and has presence in Uganda, South Sudan, Rwanda and Tanzania.

 The vision of Equity Bank is “to be the champion of social economic prosperity of the people of Africa” while its purpose “is to transform the lives and livelihoods of the people socially and economically by availing them modern, inclusive financial services that maximize their opportunities.”